snachodog/choteau_chamber/bylaws.md

 #### SECTION 5.

-The procedure of meetings will be governed by “Roberts Rules of Order” Newly Revised.
+The procedure of meetings and other operations of the Chamber shall be governed by the latest edition of “Roberts Rules of Order” Newly Revised.

 ### ARTICLE VI BOARD OF DIRECTORS